github/training-kit/paths/git-trouble/fc-commitsucks.md

 sidebar:
   nav: "advanced"
 main-content: |
-  As you begin creating commits to identify the changes you are making to the files you might 'accidentally' create a commit message that is borderline atrocious; something like 'Fixed the thing'.
-Although you are definitely aware of the **thing** you just **fixed**, other collaborators including future you, might not know what it is you fixed and more importantly, **why** you needed to fix it.
+  As you begin creating commits you might 'accidentally' create a commit message that is borderline atrocious; something like 'Fixed the thing'.
+Although you are definitely aware of the **thing** you just **fixed**, other collaborators (including future you) will not know what you fixed and more importantly, **why** you needed to fix it.
 Thankfully, Git is well aware of our tendency to craft terrible commit messages and has a handful of commands that save even the vaguest commit message.

   Keep in mind, all exercises expect you to have run the script to create files using the scripts found on the [Set Up Your Environment](/on-demand/git-trouble/01) page.
 pushed: |